pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"empty-docstring"+OR+"C0112")

 ### [C0113](#C0113) (unneeded-not)<a name="C0113"></a>
-Consider changing "%s" to "%s"
+Consider changing "%s" to "%s".

 Used when a boolean expression contains an unneeded negation.

 **:x: Incorrect code**